 Imagine a riverside baptism where a great-aunt falls down the embankment and gets hurt.
 In a case like this, no one is being irresponsible, but you can be held liable for the accident.
 The same can be said for common slip-and-fall accidents in a church or at the reception.

 The Thimble app makes getting insurance and providing a COI simple.
 Within minutes, you can have a policy.
 Getting the COI is as easy as a few clicks and can be sent to any requesting party including the venue.
-For now, leave your email in the box below and we’ll get in touch with you when Thimble’s Baptism Insurance is available to you.
+Start by getting a quote today.

 What if I only need insurance for one day?

 Thimble provides flexible coverage to make sure you get what you need for the time that you need it.
-Baptism Insurance can be purchased for as short of a period as an hour or up to two weeks.
-This gives you plenty of time so that the set-up and breakdown of the event can also be covered.
+Baptism Insurance can be purchased for as short of a period as an hour or up to five days.
+This gives you plenty of time so that the setup and breakdown of the event can also be covered.

 Do I need Baptism Insurance if my venue has commercial liability insurance?